MISSION STATEMENT

 Reminders:

-• For your summer reading, you will read two books, one completely free choice and A Curious Incident of the Dog in the Nighttime.
+• For your summer reading, you will read two books, one free choice from the authors on this list and A Curious Incident of the Dog in the Nighttime.
 Rather than complete an accompanying project, you will be expected to work with your books when school resumes.
 Make notes, annotate, and do whatever will help you be able to engage the material when you begin English III.
 Expect to discuss and write about the book during the first week of class.

-Feel free to ask your 10th grade teachers or Mr. Stephens for suggestions based on your interests.
+Feel free to ask your 10th grade teachers, Mrs. Duke, or Mr. Stephens for suggestions based on your interests.

 Your first AP Lang (AP English III) challenge, writers, is to read below carefully and follow the directions!

 2. Read the following texts, in any order.
 Use your reading plan in reading the first book.
-As you read, be aware of the rhetorical situation of the text.
-Also, respond to the reading in any way you’d like, being sure to think about the text in terms of your reading plan.
-Of course, be aware and make note of how the author uses language.
-Refer to these sites about rhetorical terms and literary devices.
-For your second reading, adjust your reading plan based on your previous reading experience..
+Respond to the reading in any way you’d like, being sure to think about the text in terms of your reading plan and trying to "read like a writer."
+Be open to noticing things that you haven't before or for which you don't normally read.
+For your final book, adjust your reading plan based on your previous reading experience..
 A Canvas course will be provided to house support documents and to support your reading throughout the summer.
-Visit the course site for periodic discussion board check-ins throughout the summer, but you must post at least twice per book.
+Visit the course site for periodic discussion board check-ins throughout the summer, but you must post once each book and respond to two others.
 As you are reading, you should be posting.
 Check your email for updates.

 Check out the Summer Support section (the beachball) on our Canvas page for more specific instructions.
 If you have any questions, please email Mrs. Duke